 The City Administrator is charged with general oversight of all operational and management functions, with the exception of the Parks Commission.
 The City Administrator recommends the appointment or dismissal of department heads (Fire Chief, Police Chief, Public Works Director, Community Development Director, Administrative Services/Finance Director, Electric/Information Technology Director).
-The Mayor, with confirmation of the City Council, appoints the City Administrator, the City Attorney, department heads, and the Band Board with the exception of the Budget Committee.
+The Mayor, with confirmation of the City Council, appoints the City Administrator, the City Attorney, department heads, and the Band Board.
 The City Administrator is responsible for carrying out the policies and ordinances of the City Council and overseeing the day-to-day operations of the City.